 Consider visiting other outdoor attractions nearby like Little India and Fort Cornwallis first.

-Then as the heat intensifies, make your way to the cool, sheltered mansion.
-Otherwise, go early to beat the crowds!
+Then as the heat intensifies, make your way to the cool, sheltered mansion, or simply go early to beat the crowds!

 Pinang Peranakan Mansion Ticket & Entrance Fee

-To buy the tickets, just enter and the friendly staff will assist you!
+To buy the tickets, just walk in and the friendly staff will assist you!

 - Adults: RM 20)